DoDAO-io/dodao-defi-course/generated/questions/smart_contracts.md

 - [ ]  Miners get more money-minded
 - [ ]  More transactions occur on blockchain creating traffic.
-- [x]  High gas fees
+- [ ]  High gas fees
-- [x]  Reduction in the number of transactions on the blockchain.
+- [x]  Alteration in exchange rates

 Hint: Effets of MEV crowding

-Explanation: The ill-effects of MEV include increase in the gas fees and high MEV compared to standard block reward which would directly effect to the end user.
+Explanation: Increase in the MEV can result in alteration in exchange rates due to front-running.

 Sub Topics: miner-extractable-value